UIRISC/Tutorial/README.md

 This blog will be the very first repository in this organization for facilitating us doing research well.
 How to be a successful Ph.D student is as same as how to do your research successfully.
 I was enlightened by [[Tutorial by Mark Dredze]](https://www.cs.jhu.edu/~mdredze/publications/HowtoBeaSuccessfulPhDStudent.1_1.pdf), hoping it could enlighten you either.

-This tutorial will divided into **three parts**.
+This tutorial will divided into ~~**three**~~ **four parts**.
 As Mark said, mastering some technical tools will help you effectively conduct successful research such as Make, Bash configuration, vi/vim etc..
-I will share three useful technical tools can help you control your code or files, deploy your code on server, and compile your own paper or report with git basic, Unix basic, and LaTeX basic respectively.
+I will share four useful technical tools can help you control your code or files, deploy your code on server, compile your own paper or report and set proxy using Clash with *git basic*, *Unix basic*, *LaTeX basic* and *Clash for Linux* respectively.

 **All the notes are summarized through my own actual use.
 There must be many mistakes.
 Welcome to point out and welcome to submit a PR.**